xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The config folder contains the yaml file of VoxCeleb dataset.

 The log folder is the directory for saving generated videos.

-# Jupyter notebooks:
-These can be used to run prediction using the RNN/VAE/VRNN in the FOMM pipeline in either reconstruction or transfer mode for the VoxCeleb dataset.
-This involves training the predictor and then performing inference.

-The naming convention followed for the notebooks is as below:
-"Full_Pipeline_{Deep Learning Prediction Network}\_VoxCeleb\_{Mode}_mode" where the Deep Learning Network

 # Checkpoints for FOMM model and keypoints
 Checkpoints for RNN/VAE/VRNN are named as "{Deep Learning Network}\_3883videos_vox_{# input frames}_{# output frames}" where {# input frames} and {# output frames} can be 6/12 indicates types of prediction.